armandofox/armandofox.github.io/_pages/music-theater/1p-follies.md

 * The last lyric of *Waiting For the Girls Upstairs* was originally:

->> Though we know now life is immense,
+> Though we know now life is immense,<br>
->> Full of wars and marriages and things that make sense
+> Full of wars and marriages and things that make sense<br>
->> Time was when one of the major events
+> Time was when one of the major events<br>
->> Was waiting for the girls upstairs.
+> Was waiting for the girls upstairs.

-During tryouts, the first couplet was changed to:
+During tryouts, this was changed to:

->> Life was fun but oh so intense,
+> Life was fun but oh so intense,<br>
->> Everything was possible and nothing made sense.
+> Everything was possible and nothing made sense.
+> Back there when one of the major events<br>
+> Was waiting for the girls upstairs.

 It's a subtle change, but it moves the focus of the whole song to the past rather than the present.
 The first version suggests the